russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

 .. code:: python

-    @when("the BaseConfiguration implementation validates the configuration")
+    @when("the SubConfiguration implementation validates the configuration")
     def validate_configuration(context):
         return